-Microsoft Fabric is end-to-end, cloud-based SaaS analytics platform where data experts and business teams can work together on data projects in one shared space.
+Microsoft Fabric is an end-to-end, cloud-based SaaS analytics platform where data experts and business teams can work together on data projects in one shared space.

 Microsoft Fabric represents an innovative AI-driven analytics platform that consolidates data and services sourced from various outlets like Power BI, Azure Synapse, and Azure Data Factory.